 We invite (South): Only during the Antwerp Art Weekend

 Hole Of The Fox is an art space and artist initiative founded in December 2011 by artist Benny Van den Meulengracht-Vrancx, emphasizing on the presentation of groundbreaking work by upcoming artists.
 The location can be described as an independent showroom that is not bound by the conventions of a traditional gallery space.

 SEE YOU LATER

-For the Antwerp Art Weekend, the Hot Fox presents a group exhibition with artists Fukushi Chihiro (JP), Ville Kallio (FI), Yutaka Kawai (JP), Rvsasvr (US) and Colburn Paluck (GE) in an attempt to bring together a selection of artists followed on Instagram by @ Bayny (Benny), under the title ‘See you later’, a quote by the character Sombra, from the popular video game ‘Overwatch’, who can turn invisible, making it a fitting title given the voyeuristic nature of the selection process.
+For the Antwerp Art Weekend, the Hot Fox presents a group exhibition with artists Fukushi Chihiro (JP), Ville Kallio (FI), Yutaka Kawai (JP), Rvsasvr (US) and Colburn Paluck (US) in an attempt to bring together a selection of artists followed on Instagram by @ Bayny (Benny), under the title ‘See you later’, a quote by the character Sombra, from the popular video game ‘Overwatch’, who can turn invisible, making it a fitting title given the voyeuristic nature of the selection process.
 The artists were invited through the social medium and whoever confirmed was allowed to participate in the exhibition, resulting in an eclectic mix of artworks.